esobando/test1/ReadMe.md

 29. How to add data to an intent?
 30. What kind of data can be added to an intent?
+	-String data, int data

-31. How to get the data sent from activity one in activity two?
+31. How to get the data sent from activity one in activity two?'
+	-By calling the name of the activity and rename it calling the main style.

 32. What is context?
+	-Allows access to application allows access to application specific resources and alows access and resources.

 33. Name different kinds of layouts in Android?
 	-RelativeLayout
 	-LinearLayout
 	-FrameLayout

 34. How to send an object through an Intent?
+	-By calling the intent.

 35. What is Serializable?
+	-Is the process of converting an object into a stream of bytes in order to store the object or transmit it to memory

 36. What is Parcelable?
 	-SingleTop

 37. Which is better and why?
+	-parcelable

 38. How can an object class be Serializable or Parcelable?
 Explain in detail the methods to implement if any?
+	-You can implement object by calling it.

 39. Can we avoid implementing methods using Parcelable?
+	-By creating another object of it.

 40. What are launch modes?
 Explain each one of them in detail.
+	-Is an instruction for android OS which specifies how the activity should be.

 41. What is back stack?
 	-Four or five blocks that are stacked on top of eachother, then the last one is moved up on top.